sashamakarenko/makefile/README.md

 ### Disabling specific tests

-If fore some reasons you have to disable unit tests XXX and YYY do this:
+If for some reasons you have to disable unit tests XXX and YYY do this:

 ```Makefile
 DISABLED_TESTS = XXX YYY